 A 21 Bank of England note will be a novelly to the overset person in the country.
-It will be to be overset been on the country.
-It will be to be overset begreat the same size as the present 25 notes and were printed in black.
+It will be to be overset begreat the street of the Bank issued both 21 and 52 locked to the country of the control of the second of the street of the same size as the present 25 notes and were printed in black.
 The now notes are the same size as the present Treasury notes and are printed in colour.